milanglacier/yarepl.nvim/README.md

 ### REPLSourceVisual

-Similar to `REPLSendVisual`, the key distinction is that `REPLSourceVisual` first writes the visual selection's code content to a temporary file before instructing the REPL to source that file, rather than sending the content directly.
+Similar to `REPLSendVisual`, the key distinction with `REPLSourceVisual` is that it first writes the visually selected code to a temporary file.
+It then sends a one-liner command to the REPL to source this file, instead of sending the content directly.

 The primary advantage of `REPLSourceVisual` lies in handling large code content.
 Instead of sending huge code chunks directly to the REPL, it prevents